aplpolaris/promptfx/README.md

 See [Documents](https://github.com/aplpolaris/promptfx/wiki/Documents) for more information.

-## OpenAI API Views
+## API Views

-The `OpenAI API` tab contains a number of views designed for exercising the OpenAI API, including `completions/`, `chat/`, `images/`, `embeddings/`, `audio/`, and more.
+The `API` tab contains a number of views designed for exercising the OpenAI API (or a compatible API), including `completions/`, `chat/`, `images/`, `embeddings/`, `audio/`, and more.
 These are similar to the API playground at https://platform.openai.com/playground, and should be self-explanatory.

 See [OpenAI-API](https://github.com/aplpolaris/promptfx/wiki/OpenAI-API) for more information.

 ## Tools Views

-Under `Tools`, PromptFx provides a `Prompt Library` view for viewing built-in and custom prompts, and a `Prompt Template` view for experimenting with prompts.
-Enter the template at top, using [mustache](https://mustache.github.io/) syntax, and it will provide a list of inputs.
-This can be used, e.g. to quickly try different models, tweak the prompt template, etc.
+Under `Tools`, PromptFx provides:

+* a `Prompt Library` view for viewing built-in and custom prompts
+* a `Prompt Template` view for experimenting with prompt templates using [mustache](https://mustache.github.io/) syntax

 ![image](https://github.com/aplpolaris/promptfx/assets/13057929/3a1d64b7-ecb8-49df-933b-458776351c36)

-There are additional views for scripting and validating prompts.
+* a `Prompt Scripting` view for executing batches of scripts
+* a `Prompt Validator` view for experimenting with automatic validation methods
+* a `Text Manager` view for creating and working with collections of text

 See [Tools](https://github.com/aplpolaris/promptfx/wiki/Tools) for more information.

 ## Text Views